-As shown in the figure below, approximately 60% of land use acreage in the 1,860-acre watershed is agriculture, rangeland, transportation, utilities, urban and residential.
-Increases in stormwater runoff and waterbody nutrient loads can often be attributed to these types of land uses.
+Approximately 60% of land use acreage in the 1,860-acre watershed is agriculture, rangeland, transportation, utilities, urban and residential (as shown in Figure 1).
+These types of land uses are often attributed to increases in stormwater runoff and higher nutrient loads.